What is EVOLVE?

 EVOLVE also encompasses the comprehensive academic support program for student-athletes who have a documented educationally impacting disability including all learning, psychological, and physical disabilities.

-All student-athletes who we consider to be at-risk and all student-athletes who have documentation from a certified clinician that identifies an educational impacting disability are eligible for the program.
+All student-athletes who we consider to be at-risk as well as all student-athletes who have documentation from a certified clinician that identifies an educational impacting disability are eligible for the program.

 - Administration of screening tests and evaluation of results.

-- Learning Specialist that serves as the liaison with the Office of Disability Services to arrange disability accommodations based on each student-athlete’s needs.
+- Access to our Learning Specialist, who serves as the liaison with the Office of Disability Services to arrange disability accommodations based on each student-athlete’s needs.

 - Assistance with using appropriately designated accommodations which may include extended time for testing, assistance with note taking, assistive technology training, and obtaining books and other printed materials in alternate formats.